lilaspourpre/acl-2020/_pages/home.md

 </div>

 <h2>News</h2>

+**December 16, 2021**.
+Dear offline participants!
+Conference <a href="/venue" style="font-size: smaller; font-decoration: italic;">Venue page</a> has been updated.
+Now you can see the insrtuctions of how to get to the building.
+{: .notice--info}

 **December 15, 2021**.
 You are welcome to participate in the conference via <a href="https://zoom.us/j/95692718589?pwd=U1ZQZHBXdG1pU2x3b0owSy9kY2Q1Zz09" style="font-size: smaller; font-decoration: italic;">zoom link</a>.
 (Conference identification number: 956 9271 8589.
 Passcode: 221843)
 {: .notice--info}